A Job Guide for the Pennsylvania Liquor Control Board (PLCB)

 Liquor Store Clerk 1 (LS02 )

 About 100 of these positions are filled every year.
-Applicants must take the Civil Service exam and be at least 18 years of age.
+Applicants must take the Civil Service exam and be 18 years of age.
 When hired, you will be assigned to a specific store in the PA county of your choice, but you won’t get to choose which store (in Philly, that can mean you could end up at a store on the other side of the city, or in a rough hood).
-Pay for this PLCB job starts at $11/hour and tops out at $20/hour; Benefits kick in right away.
+Pay for this PLCB job starts at $11/hour and tops out at $20/hour; Benefits kick in immediately.

 Liquor Store Clerk 2 (LS07)